About the Program

 Tailored Workshops from the Welcoming Communities Program

-Welcoming Communities is funded by Nova Scotia Immigration and Population Growth (IPG).
-The following workshops are therefore free of cost to groups and organizations in Nova Scotia, and they can be tailored to your specific needs.
-An Anti-Racism, Anti-Oppressive framework is used in their delivery, as well as a client-focused, trauma-informed approach.
+The Welcoming Communities program is funded by Nova Scotia Immigration and Population Growth (IPG).
+The following workshops are therefore delivered free of cost to groups and organizations in Nova Scotia and can be tailored to your specific needs.

-- Equity Diversity & Inclusion (EDI) 101
+Equity, Diversity & Inclusion (EDI) 101

-This 3-hour workshop, built on the principles of adult education, offers participants an introduction to the concepts of equity, diversity, and inclusion (EDI), and how these ideas relate to newcomers in our province.
+This three-hour workshop offers participants an introduction to the concepts of equity, diversity, and inclusion (EDI), and how these ideas relate to newcomers to our province.

-- Unconscious & Implicit Bias
+Unconscious & Implicit Bias

-This 3-hour workshop, built on the principles of adult education, offers participants the opportunity to understand the concepts of bias, unconscious bias, and implicit bias, and how these relate to newcomers in our province.
+This three-hour workshop offers participants the opportunity to understand the concepts of bias, unconscious bias, and implicit bias, and how these relate to newcomers to our province.

-- Micro-aggressions: They’re not Small
+Micro-aggressions: They’re not Small

-- Power & Privilege
+Power & Privilege

-- The Newcomer Immigrant Experience
+The Newcomer Immigrant Experience

 On Sesame Street, they sang “Who are the people in your neighbourhood?”

-- Celebrating our Black Heritage: Uniting People of African Descent
+Celebrating our Black Heritage: Uniting People of African Descent

 Funder